herbertfuchs/herbertfuchs/README.md

 ## Hello there! 👨‍💻
 - My name's Herbert Fuchs, but everyone just calls me **Fuchs** 😅

-> - I'm a JR developer from Brazil (🇧🇷), started developing from scratch in 2021 and nowadays I'm currently focusing on Mobile Development with React Native 🤳
+> - I'm a JR developer from Brazil (🇧🇷), started developing from scratch in 2021 and nowadays I'm currently focusing on Mobile Development with React Native 🤳 and Learning GO lang!

 &nbsp;